a7meddsamii/Trotti-UL/README.md

 #### 4. Important: Do not commit your `.env` file

-Make sure your `.env` file is listed in `.gitignore` to avoid accidentally committing sensitive information or secrets to version control.
+Make sure your `.env` file is listed in `.gitignore` to prevent a leak of sensitive information.

 ### Running in Docker